10 Pet-Friendly Custom Home Design IdeasMay 17, 2022

 3. Surround Your Backyard With a Secure Fence

 With pets or children running free in your backyard, you will want to consider a secure fence for the area.
 This is especially true if you are building your new home along a relatively busy street or country road.
+Plus, it’s one of the dog-friendly additions to your backyard that is also one of the classic summer landscaping ideas.

 Convenience and Privacy